LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 | 3     | Stock   | Stock game server binaries & content  | Game update                       |
 | 4     | Stock   | Custom Content (maps, textures, ...)* | Add, delete, update               |
 | 5     | Stock   | Server dependencies (lib32gcc1, ...)  | Initial build only                |
-> *Added lower than vanilla game server to ensure stock content *never* gets overwritten by custom content.
+> *Added before vanilla game server to ensure custom content *never* overwrites stock content.

 ### Use Multi-Stage Builds Where Viable

-To build a game server the Dockerfile will use utilities and have dependencies that will just be cruft in the final image.
+To build a game server the Dockerfile will use utilities and have dependencies that would just be cruft in the final image.
 Use [multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) to eliminate this bloat.

 But be aware of cloud limitations!
 We've found that Docker Cloud will fail with multi-stage builds when the builder exceeds 4GB in size.